TheThinkingHome/device_sentinel/README.md

 **Requires** Home Assistant 2026.5 or newer.

+And should you ever remove it, it removes everything it wrote: its storage, its reports, and its pages.
+No trace is left behind.

 It runs on sensible defaults the moment it is added.
 Two things are worth doing straight away: tell it where alerts should go, and press the three enable buttons so there is battery and signal data to watch.

 ### What You Get, And When